eosull/Static-Artist-Portfolio-Site/README.md

 - Contact form
   - The contact form is on the 'contact' page and provides an opportunity for visitors to get in touch with the artist, allowing space for them to leave name, email address and a message.
+  - The form also contains required fields so the visitor cannot submit an empty form.
+  - The email input must contain a properly formatted email address.

   ![Contact form](/assets/readme_images/contact_form.png)

 - Form Submission Page
   - This pages confirms with the visitor that their form has been submitted.
-  - It also lets them know they will get a response and gives them options to navigate back to the main site again.
+  - It also lets them know they will get a response and they can navigate back using the nav bar in the header.

 ![Form Submission](/assets/readme_images/form_submission.png)